BeChris100/osintgram4j/README.md

 being analyzed, so that I can convert them into the functional Java code.
 It is not expected to be fully functional as of now, as I recently started working on Osintgram for Java.

+Oh, and also... can you find all the Easter eggs in this project?
+They might be nasty, but it might be worth the shot.

 ---